bedrocklinux/bedrocklinux-website/markdown/0.7/feature-compatibility.md

   configuration also remains an open research problem](#init-configuration).
 - DMs learn about DEs via files in `/usr/share/xsessions/` and only in that location.
-Unlike other resources, there does not appear to be a standard way to to extend the list of resource look-up locations.
+Unlike other resources, there does not appear to be a standard way to extend the list of resource look-up locations.
 Consequently, there's no obvious way to add cross-stratum DE registration without risking upsetting a package manager.